D4rkF4ce/mvc-grow-control/README.md

 <br />

 ## Improvements
-- Create an API for Shelly which sends the values to this API with parameters according to shelly-docu (https://shelly-api-docs.shelly.cloud/#shelly-h-amp-t)
+- Create an API for Shelly which sends the values to this API with parameters according to shelly-docu <br />(https://shelly-api-docs.shelly.cloud/#shelly-h-amp-t)
-- Raspberry support with nginx: Port the whole solution to .NetCore 3.1
+- Raspberry support with nginx: Port the whole solution to .NetCore 3.1<br /> (https://thomaslevesque.com/2018/04/17/hosting-an-asp-net-core-2-application-on-a-raspberry-pi/)
 - CleanUp History after 7 days
 - Electricity forecast and costs
 - Update Bootstrap to latest version